 Took A Levelin Badass: French tanks until Tier 4 are cumbersome behemoths with poor fire power, and as such many players see them as little more then (slightly) mobile cover and SPG bait.
 That said, at Tier 5, they go 180 degrees and become fast, lightly armored and armed with deadly cannons, a much more favorable combination, especially with guns in that tier being what they are.

-Unfortunately, the sudden gameplay shift between slow and heavy and fast with overwhelming firepower can frequently result in the direct opposite for the unprepared player.
+Unfortunately, the sudden gameplay shift between slow and heavy and fast with overwhelming firepower can frequently result in the direct opposite for the unprepared player, or for players who actually like being slow and ridiculously well armored.

 Underground Monkey: A lot of tanks in-game are similar to each other, often justified by their real-life counterparts.
-Modifications of some tanks are also considered different tanks in-game for balance purposes or to make up for the low diversity of the nation's tanks.
+Some modifications of certain tanks are also considered different tanks in-game for balance purposes or to make up for the low diversity of the nation's tanks.

 The Soviet medium tank branch from the A-20 through to the T-43 are basically the same chassis with different armor and turrets; the KV-1, KV-2, KV-1S and T-150 heavy tanks are the same.

 The German PzKpfw III Ausf.
 A and PzKpfw III (Ausf.
 E or M, depending on the chosen equipment) are the same tank with different equipment.
-Similarly, there's the PzKpfw IV, the PzKpfw IV Hydraulic gift tank and the PzKpfw IV Schmalturm premium tank, as well as the Panther, Panther II, PzKpfw V-IV, Aufklärungspanzer Panther and Panther-M10.
+Similarly, there's the PzKpfw IV divided into Ausf.
+A, D and H models, plus the PzKpfw IV Hydraulic gift tank and the PzKpfw IV Schmalturm premium tank, as well as the Panther, Panther II, PzKpfw V-IV, Aufklärungspanzer Panther and Panther-M10.
 Also, the main difference between the E-50 and E-50 Ausf.M is that the M has more hitpoints and a rear-mounted transmission.

 The American T1 Heavy and M6 Heavy are the same tank model with different turrets and camouflage.